Giving Children the Best Start in Life

 The first 1001 days - from conception to the age of 2 - are a critical period of development.
 This is because the earliest experiences, starting in pregnancy, shape a baby’s brain development and have a lifelong impact: during the first two years of life the brain develops a remarkable capacity to absorb information and adapt to its surroundings.
 From birth to 18 months, connections in the brain are created at a rate of one million per second.

-Nottinghamshire launched their partnership Best Start Strategy 2021-2025 [PDF] in February 2021 which will help every child in Nottinghamshire to have the best possible start in life, because we know that a good start shapes lifelong health, wellbeing and prosperity.
+Nottinghamshire launched their partnership Best Start Strategy 2025-2030 [PDF] in November 2025 which aims to help every child in Nottinghamshire to have the best possible start in life.
+It will play a key role in delivering the government’s national commitment to improve early child development and reduce inequalities at a local level.

-The strategy brings together all key organisations to improve the life chances of all children in Nottinghamshire; working as a multi-agency Best Start Partnership to engage and support families prior to conception, in pregnancy, and across the early years.
+The strategy brings together key organisations to improve the life chances of all children in Nottinghamshire; working as a multi-agency Best Start Partnership to engage and support families prior to conception, in pregnancy and across the early years.

-We have developed ten ambitions for Nottinghamshire informed by the evidence base and our engagement with partners.
+We have developed five priorities for Nottinghamshire informed by the evidence base and our engagement with partners and families.

-The ten ambitions for Nottinghamshire are as follows:
+The five priorities for Nottinghamshire are as follows:

-The Strategy builds on successful work already being delivered in Nottinghamshire and will be developing and evaluating activities and services which help to achieve the 10 ambitions.
+The strategy builds on successful work already being delivered in Nottinghamshire and will be developing and evaluating activities and services which help to achieve the five priorities.

 Find out more